smithy-lang/smithy-rs/design/src/rfcs/rfc0002_http_versions.md

 RFC: Supporting multiple HTTP versions for SDKs that use Event Stream
 =====================================================================

-> Status: RFC.
+> Status: Merged.

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

 Most AWS SDK operations use HTTP/1.1, but bi-directional streaming operations that use the Event Stream message framing format need to use HTTP/2 (h2).